brunopasqualini/aligent-engineer-test/README.md

 ## Running the application

-This application has been initially tested on a Windows environment using PHP 7.4.9 and Apache Apache/2.4.43 (Win64) but it also possible to serve the project using PHP's built-in web server by using the following command line on the main directory of the project:
+This application has been initially tested on a Windows environment using PHP 7.4.9 and Apache Apache/2.4.43 (Win64) but it is also possible to serve the project using PHP's built-in web server by using the following command line on the main directory of the project:

 ```sh
 php -S localhost:8000 -t public